Daikon (white radish)

 Surprisingly, a coldness makes that product more tasty and sweeter.
 The vegetable would observe good nutrition from the soil to survive through such a cold season.

-Additionally, they can be in edible condition for half or one year if they get dried under the sun till all water inside is gone.
+Additionally, they can be in edible condition for half a year (or a year) if they are dried under the sun until all water inside is gone.

 The affection for health & menus